markdonaho/kaggle-notebook-tpu-llama/current_session_transcript.md

 [ANALYSIS] Execution failed again with `ModuleNotFoundError: No module named 'MaxText'` [ANALYSIS] Root cause is now suspected to be the `python -m` module invocation itself, which seems to ignore `PYTHONPATH` in the Kaggle subprocess environment.
 [PLAN] Propose a new fix: invoke the `train.py` script directly by its full path instead of as a module.
+[EXECUTION] User ran notebook with direct path invocation.
+[ANALYSIS] Execution failed with `[Errno 2] No such file or directory`.
+[ANALYSIS] This is a new, lower-level error.
+The OS cannot find the file at the specified path, likely due to a case-sensitivity issue (`MaxText` vs `maxtext`).
+[PLAN] Add a diagnostic cell to the notebook to list the directory structure and find the correct, case-sensitive path to `train.py`.
+[PLAN] Update the final execution cell to use the verified path.